lalicia/lalicia/README.md

 <br>
 :heart: I'm passionate about: Mental Health and kindness.
 "Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love" - Lao Tzu
 <br>
 :seedling: I’m currently learning: Everything.
 No really - it never ends!
-Right now I'm starting to learn about Microsoft Azure, and working through a Udemy course on SQL and Postgres.
+Right now I'm starting to look at Typescript.
 <br>
 🤔 I’m looking for help with: Probably a lot, but I will ask very nicely :relaxed:
 <br><br>